-Describe how the local educational agency will carry out its responsibilities under paragraphs (1) and (2) of section 1111(d), School Support and Improvement Activities for schools identified as (1) Comprehensive Support and/ or (2)Targeted Support Schools
+Describe how the local educational agency will carry out its responsibilities under paragraphs (1) and (2) of section 1111(d), School Support and Improvement Activities for schools identified as (1) Comprehensive Support and/ or (2) Targeted Support Schools

-The LEA and schools use information obtained from the ASPIRE, Scantron Performance Series, DIBELS, ACCESS and additional assessments to assist in diagnosing deficiencies and improving teaching strategies to correct the deficiencies.
+The LEA and schools use information obtained from the ACAP, iReady, DIBELS, ACCESS and additional assessments to assist in diagnosing deficiencies and improving teaching strategies to correct the deficiencies.
 A plan of action will be formulated for each student failing to meet proficient or advanced levels of academic achievement.
 Results of all assessments are analyzed annually for comparability.
-Students in grades K -12 identified with academic difficulty on DIBELS, ASPIRE, Scantron Performance Series, and in Reading and Math These classes are designed to meet these students' individual needs and are are provided intervention classes. offered as part of the daily curriculum.
+Students in grades K - 12identified with academic difficulty on DIBELS, ACAP, iReady in Reading and Math are provided intervention These classes are designed to meet these students' individual needs and are offered as part of the daily classes. curriculum.
 After school/extended day tutorial programs are also available.
-In grades K - 2, students are assessed using the DIBELS as well as informal instruments to identify reading levels and areas of weakness.
-This instrument provides data in the six critical areas of reading that can be interferences to successful reading.
+In grades K - 3, students are assessed using the iReady/DIBELS as well as informal instruments to identify reading levels and areas of weakness.
+These assessments provide data in the six critical areas of reading that can be interferences to successful reading.
 Teachers will use this data to drive instructional strategies.
-Identified students who have academic difficulty and/or behavior issues may be referred to the RTI Student Advisory Team(SAT).
+Identified students who have academic difficulty and/or behavior issues may be referred to the RtI/PST.
 Parent conferences and notification for identified students will be held to discuss identified strategies to use at home and to provide support at school.
 All students are given an opportunity to participate in academic support programs.
 This may be facilitated through the networked capability of the school computer system.
 Students that are identified as experiencing severe problems may be referred to the Multi-needs Committee which is comprised of many county agencies such as Mental Health, Health Department, Youth Services, Department of Human Resources, Alabama School for the Deaf and Blind, and Alabama Cripple Children.